MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/web-deploy-error-codes.md

 **Resolution**

-Make sure that the destination file isn' t in use before performing a sync.
+Make sure that the destination file isn't in use before performing a sync.
 If you are syncing content to a web site hosted on IIS 7 or later (using the `appHostConfig`, `iisApp`, or `contentPath` providers), consider taking the application offline during the sync by enabling the `appOffline` rule.

 You can configure the `appOffline` rule in the publishing profile (*.pubxml*).
 Add the `EnableMSDeployAppOffline` element to the `PropertyGroup` like this: